cruna-cc/deprecated-cruna-protocol/README.md

 **1.2.4**

-- Add valid for field in signature
+- Add `validFor` field in signature
 - Allow the protector to invalidate signatures

 **1.2.3**